Sabyh/nd00333-capstone/README.md

 ## Future Improvements
 - Larger dataset can be used to increase data quality
-- Different models can also be used with hyperparameter tuning
+- Different parameters can also be used with hyperparameter tuning
 - Feature engineering can be performed using PCA
+- We can use max pooling to increase accuracy